rocketlabdelta/info-central/resources/glossary.md

 Symmetrical Airfoil - An airfoil (wing) in which both the top and bottom surfaces are tapered.

+### T
-\</a\>\<h1\>T\</h1\> Tail Boom - The spar extending past the wings of a aircraft to which the tail or stabilizer surfaces are attached.
+Tail Boom - The spar extending past the wings of a aircraft to which the tail or stabilizer surfaces are attached.
 It is usually cut down to a minimum diameter as required for strength.

 Tail Drag - See Base Drag.